Blaarkies/ksp-visual-calculator/README.md

 ### CommNet Planner

-This page imitates the map view from Kerbal Space Program, showing all planets, moons, and spacecraft.
+Simulates the map view from Kerbal Space Program, showing all planets, moons, and spacecraft.

 From here the user can drag planets/moons along their orbits, and spacecraft can be dragged to be anywhere on the map.